International trade can be unpredictable and complex. For most businesses, the process of...

 You can obtain a bond through a customs broker or surety company.
 The customs bond ensures to the government that duties, taxes or fees on a shipment will be paid, and there are two types depending on how often you import.

-• single-entry bond is used for a one-time shipment and shipments in value of less than $50,000 USD.
+- A single-entry bond is used for a one-time shipment and shipments in value of less than $50,000 USD.
 You will need to apply for a new one on each entry, as it can only be used once.

-• continuous bond helps cover multiple shipments over the course of a year, and you can use it at any port of entry.
+- A continuous bond helps cover multiple shipments over the course of a year, and you can use it at any port of entry.
 The bond is calculated at 10% of total duties/taxes or fees paid in the last year or coming year, and it holds a minimum bond value of $50,000.

 Obtain Appropriate Licenses or Permits

 Depending on the types of goods you are importing, sometimes you may need to obtain special permits or licenses, from agencies other than the CBP.
 For example, if you are importing food products or cosmetics, then you may look into FDA approval and permits.
-The CBP has outlined a list of government agencies which may require special permits or certification for import into the U.S. and you can access it here: Importing Into the United States
+The CBP has outlined a list of government agencies which may require special permits or certification for import into the U.S. and you can access it here: Importing Into the United States.

 Understand the Customs Clearance Process